Credentialing Coordinator Salary

 Pay Difference by Location

 For Credentialing Coordinators, Los Angeles provides a pay rate that is 23 percent greater than the national average.
 Credentialing Coordinators will also find cushy salaries in Boston (+18 percent), New York (+17 percent), Houston (+13 percent), and Dallas (+12 percent).
 Those in the field find the lowest salaries in Miami, 3 percent below the national average.
-Employers in Miami and Nashville also lean toward paying below-median salaries (3 percent lower and 1 percent lower, respectively).
+Two other places where employers salaries are below the median are Nashville and Denver (1 percent lower).